Fundamental British Values

 The Rule of Law:

 The Rule of Law is continually reinforced throughout life at Crick Primary School.
 Children are governed by rules within both the classroom and the school.
-Further to this, children have regular contact with the local PCSO who is regularly present within school and the wider community.
+Further to this, children have contact with the local PCSO who is regularly present within school and the wider community.
 Children are taught about laws and why they are necessary to protect us, their own responsibility to abide by them, and the consequences of breaking them.
 In Year 6, the children take part in the 'Magistrates in the Community' project where teams of magistrates attend primary schools, give a presentation and discuss:

 Within school individual liberty is championed, and the children are consistently encouraged to make individual choices in a safe and supportive environment.
 Children are able to make choices about their own learning within the classroom, through the use of fluid groupings and tasks.
 This is empowering for the children and provides them with the tools they need to tackle challenges effectively and independently.
 Children have a choice over a variety of extra-curricular clubs and activities during the school day and after school.